Open-EO/openeo-python-client/docs/udf.rst

 -----------------------------

 .. warning::
-    Experimental feature - This feature only works on backends running the Geotrellis implementation, and has not yet been adopted in the openEO API.
+    Experimental feature - This feature only works on back-ends running the Geotrellis implementation, and has not yet been adopted in the openEO API.

-Sometimes users want to 'profile' their UDF on the backend.
-While it's recommended to first profile it offline, in the same manner as you can debug UDF's, backends may support profiling directly.
+Sometimes users want to 'profile' their UDF on the back-end.
+While it's recommended to first profile it offline, in the same manner as you can debug UDF's, back-ends may support profiling directly.
 Note that this will only generate statistics over the python part of the execution, therefore it is only suitable for profiling UDFs.

 Usage